svendahlstrand/10-print-game-boy/10-pretty.md

 ```

 The original KERNAL is the Commodore 64's operating system.
 This little demo
-wont need a complete operating system but we will have to implement some of
+won't need a complete operating system, but we will have to implement some of
-of the low level subroutines.
+the low-level subroutines.

 But first things first.
 This is where user program starts so let us begin with
 some initialization before passing control over to the `10 PRINT` section.